checkedc/checkedc-clang/clang/docs/checkedc/Bounds-Declaration-Checking.md

 ## Bounds Checking Implementation Overview

-The bounds checker traverses each top-level statement in the body of a function.
+The bounds checker traverses each full expression in the body of a function.
 During this traversal, the bounds checker determines the inferred bounds for the lvalue expressions that are currently in scope.
-At the end of traversing the statement, the bounds checker determines the target bounds of each lvalue expression, and attempts to prove or disprove that the inferred bounds for the value produced by the lvalue expression imply the target bounds.
+At the end of traversing the full expression, the bounds checker determines the target bounds of each lvalue expression, and attempts to prove or disprove that the inferred bounds for the value produced by the lvalue expression imply the target bounds.

 ## Bounds Validity